 The son works for whats his father owes of mukataba, and if he gives it to owner is free by istiḥsān as if his father had given it

+6:311 if mukaatab gives wasiyya, not ok if hes not free.
+But if the heirs than validate the wasiyya, can they then undo it?
+Yes.
+Why if a normal man who gives wasiyya over 1/3, but heirs ok it after his death, they cant go back on it? the free here not equal to mukaatab, cause mukaatab cant do wasiyya at all, but istiḥsān that if heirs ok it and pay it then its ok, but by qiyas its invalid.

 6:314 master and mukatab disagree on amount, mukatab says its 1000, qadi rules in his favor and he is freed, then after that master comes with evidence showing it was 2000, what happens

 The mukatab stays free and owes a debt of 1000